tugcekonuklar/msc-computer-science-notes/computer-and-mobile-networks/Week-4.md

     * If the size of the IP datagram is larger than the link MTU, the transmitter (i.e. a source host or a router on the path) needs to fragment the datagram to fit into frames.
         * his is called **fragmentation** .
-After fragmentation, individual fragments travel to the destination host independently from each other and they are reassembled into the full IP datagram only at the last destination host.
+After fragmentation, individual fragments travel to the destination host independently of each other and they are reassembled into the full IP datagram only at the last destination host.

 ## IP version 6 (IPv6)